vinthund/UoGACE2022/README.md

 An [off-the-shelf electronics enclosure](https://www.screwfix.com/p/schneider-electric-ip66-weatherproof-outdoor-enclosure-164-x-105-x-192mm/) was chosen to be the base of the system, this particular enclosure was chosen as it would provide adequate space to house all system components.

-A [lazy susan bearing](https://www.stilesandbates.co.uk/75mm-square-lazy-susan-bearing-1709.php) was chosen for the pan axis as it allowed for a convenient way to manage cables between the combined pan-tilt/firing mech and their control electronics in the enclosure below.
+A [lazy susan bearing](https://www.stilesandbates.co.uk/75mm-square-lazy-susan-bearing-1709.php) was chosen for the pan axis as it allowed for a convenient way to manage cables between the combined pan-tilt/firing mech and their control electronics in the enclosure below. \
+The lazy susan did introduce a lot of audible noise to the system, this is due to a combination of the fact it is an unlubricated bearing and that the enclosure it is attached to was acting like a voice box, amplifying its vibrations.
+A foam pad was added between the bearing and the enclosure and the bearing lubricated with silicone grease, this helped somewhat with the audible noise.
+Half-step microstepping was also used to reduce the audible noise.

 The full parts list for the pan-tilt mechanism can be found [here](https://github.com/vinthund/UoGACE2022/blob/ad4646d/Pan-TiltAssembly/Documentation/Pan-Tilt%20Head%20Parts%20List.pdf).\
 STEP files for the pan-tilt mechanism can be found [here](https://github.com/vinthund/UoGACE2022/tree/main/Pan-TiltAssembly/CAD_Files).